 Criticizing Helvetica is one of the favorite pastimes of typographers: It’s bland.
 It’s overused.
 It’s inapt for most projects.
-All true statements.
+All true.

 Should you use Helvetica?
 Look, I like Helvetica.
 Though mostly in the rear-view mirror.
 Today, we have better options.
 For Helvetica diehards, there is Neue Haas Grotesk, a lovely revival of the original Helvetica design.
-Others can try a font that’s neutral without being dull, like my own Concourse, or the excellent new Atlas.
-Even good old Frutiger would be an improvement.
+Others can try a font that’s neutral without being dull, like my own Concourse or Hermes Maia, or the excellent new Atlas.

 And don’t worry—no matter which alternative you choose, Helvetica will still be with us.